agrafix/homepage/_posts/2016-05-27-parser-combinators.md

     else (txt, Left "Expecting endOfInput")
 {% endhighlight %}

-Putting it all together, or file parser (with test of course!) will look like this:
+Putting it all together, our file parser (with test of course!) will look like this:

 {% highlight haskell %}
 langFile :: Parser LangList